·

 Important Note: Sourdough bread freezes well, but it can lose some of its texture when thawed.
 It’s best to eat it within a few days after freezing.

-I hope you enjoy this white chocolate raspberry sourdough bread as much as I do.
+I hope you enjoy this recipe as much as I do.
 It may take long, but it’s totally worth it.
 It tastes delicious for both adults and kids and can be enjoyed any time of the day.
-It’s also pretty enough for a special occasion and will make you the hit of any party.
+It’s also pretty enough for a special occasion.
 Enjoy!

 front close up image of baked sourdough bread with some flour on the top and the raspberries inside all on a wooden board.